marcellinus-witarsah/data-science-job-skill-extraction/README.md

 There are 3 things that will be improved from the project:
 * [ ] Perform automatic annotation by creating a dictionary of data science skills and annotated through spacy.
 This will save a lot a time when dealing with larger dataset.
 * [ ] Apply transfer learning in a hope to improve the model performance
-* [ ] Improve web scraping script so we can scrape more jobs from jobs sites.
+* [ ] Expand web scraping script utility to scrape more jobs information from other jobs sites.